 For this, we need to understand how options are valued.
 I will not go into too many details because it is very complicated.
 Three factors influence the price of a stock option:

 - The time until expiration.
 The time value of a stock option decays exponentially over time.

 - The volatility of the underlying stock.
-A high volatility stock means higher premiums for the options.
+A high-volatility stock means higher premiums for the options.
 And as the volatility of the stock moves, the price of an option moves accordingly.

 So, pricing an option is complicated.
 But selling an option can make significantly more profit than exercising the right of the option.

-Let’s make another example again with a long put option.
+We make another example again with a long put option.
 Stock X is trading at 170 USD.
 You buy one option with a strike price of 155 USD at 0.45 USD per share.
 Your total premium is 45 USD.
 If X goes down to 154, your options are worth 1 USD each.
 If you sell your option, you get 100 USD.
 You have made a profit of 55 USD.
 In percentage, this is 122% profit.
-In that case, the stock went down by less than 10%, and you profited 122%!
+In that case, the stock decreased by less than 10%, and you profited 122%!
 This is a huge difference.

-So, buying and selling stock options is a way to make more money than the movements in prices of the stock.
+So, buying and selling stock options is a way to make more money than the movements in the prices of the stock.
 But of course, this is a complex strategy since you need to follow the prices of the stocks and the price of the options.

 Why buy stock options?